Go to the main content sectionanchor

 • Chang-Ying Seafood House

-• Transport: Bus available from HSR Chiayi Station or TRA Tainan Station.
+• Buses are available from THSR Chiayi Station or Tainan Railway Station.

 • Opening Hours: